camunda/camunda-docs-manual/content/update/minor/71-to-72/jboss.md

 ## 3. Configure Optional Camunda 7 Modules

-In addition, there are modules for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that extend the Camunda 7 functionality.
+In addition, there are modules for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that extend Camunda 7 functionality.
 Since all these artifacts add new functionality, the following steps are not required for migration.

 ## Camunda Connect